Online AutoML: An adaptive AutoML framework for online learning: Problem definition

 \section{Problem definition}

 Finding the optimal configuration of machine learning pipelines is one of the main goals of AutoML research.
-In the context of batch learning, the problem is described for a fixed dataset $\boldsymbol{D} = \big\{(x^i, y^i)$, $i=1,..,n\big\}$. \textit{Combined algorithm selection and hyperparameter optimization (CASH)} \citep{Thornton2013} is the search over learning algorithms $\boldsymbol{A}$ and associated hyperparameter spaces $\boldsymbol{\Lambda}$ for an optimal combination $A^*_\lambda$ that maximizes the performance of prediction over $k$ subsets of $\boldsymbol{D}$ (e.g., $k$ cross-validation folds).
+In the context of batch learning, the problem is described for a fixed dataset $\boldsymbol{D} = \big\{(\boldsymbol{x}^i, y^i)$, $i=1,..,n\big\}$. \textit{Combined algorithm selection and hyperparameter optimization (CASH)} \citep{Thornton2013} is the search over learning algorithms $\boldsymbol{A}$ and associated hyperparameter spaces $\boldsymbol{\Lambda_A}$ for an optimal combination $A^*_{\lambda^*}$ that maximizes the performance of prediction over $k$ subsets of $\boldsymbol{D}$ (e.g., $k$ cross-validation folds, yet it can also be formulated with holdout evaluation).
 Equation \ref{eq:1} formalizes this optimization problem, where $L$ is an evaluation measure, and $\big\{\boldsymbol{X}_{tr}, \boldsymbol{y}_{tr}\big\}$ and $\big\{\boldsymbol{X}_{val}, \boldsymbol{y}_{val}\big\}$ represent the training and validation sets, respectively.
-The search can be extended to include preprocessing algorithms as well as postprocessing steps, in which case $\boldsymbol{A}$ is the space of all possible pipelines.
+The search can be extended to include preprocessing algorithms as well as postprocessing steps, in which case $\boldsymbol{A}$ is the space of all possible pipelines applicable to the specific machine learning problem.